sqlwatch/docs/configuration/central-repository/overview.md

 ## Ways to import data

 Data from remote instances can be imported into the central repository in several ways:
-* Using `SqlWatchImport.exe` - a proprietary console application specifically designed and optimised to import remote SqlWatch data
+* Using `SqlWatchImport.exe` - a proprietary console application specifically designed and optimised to import remote SqlWatch data (from version 3.x)
 * SSIS package
 * Linked Server

+Check the list below for details